vmware-tanzu/pinniped/proposals/1125_dynamic-supervisor-oidc-clients/README.md

 }
 ```

-Since an aggregated API is indistinguishable from any other Kuberentes REST API, no explanation will be required in
+Since an aggregated API is indistinguishable from any other Kubernetes REST API, no explanation will be required in
-regards to how RBAC should be handled for this API.
+regard to how RBAC should be handled for this API.
 Authentication is handled by the Kubernetes API server itself and
 the aggregated API server library code handles authorization automatically by delegating to the Kubernetes API server.
 We will need to manually invoke the `createValidation rest.ValidateObjectFunc` function that is provided to the rest
 storage because this is how admission is enforced (which would be required if the admin wanted to give a user the